Natural Household Cleaners

 Use the all-purpose natural household cleaner recipe from above for light cleaning.
 To prep wall for painting, fill a medium-sized bowl of warm or hot water with 1/4 of baking soda and 1 cup of vinegar and scrub with a soft cloth.

 What if none of this works?

 If you ever encounter something that you feel needs a harsh chemical cleaner, it is important to consider the true necessity.
+No joke, I will buy things based on their ease of cleaning.
+(Dry clean only?
+Fat freaking chance.)
 If the item and its cleaning agent are truly necessary and you cannot find a natural commercial product for it, be sure to use the harsher product safely: eye goggles, a respiratory mask, and gloves should all be considered.
 (Think that's extreme?
 Most conventional cleaning products actually suggest it themselves!
 Read the labels!)